snehapmenon/snehapmenon.github.io/research.md

    Trade-off between supply and demand constraints on female labour-force participation in India (with Vincent Ramos and Anirudh Tagat)

-   Long-term effects of school feeding programs in India (with Tanika Chakraborty and Rajshri Jayaraman)

 - **Working Papers**